Efficient Assessment of Electricity Distribution Network Adequacy with the Cross-Entropy Method: Results

 \subsection{Accuracy of the Investigated IS-MC Methods}

 From theoretical considerations it follows that both conventional \gls{mc} sampling and \gls{is}-\gls{mc} yield unbiased estimates.
-However, analysis of the benchmarking results showed that inaccurate risk estimates were often obtained for substations with a large number of customers, when the profile selection \gls{is} methods were used.
+However, contrasting the \gls{is}-\gls{mc} benchmarking results with conventional \gls{mc} sampling results showed that inaccurate risk estimates were often obtained for substations with a large number of customers.

-The number of substation customers determines the number of parameters to be estimated in the \gls{ce} optimisation stage.
-The likely reason for the described phenomenon is therefore that an optimisation sample size $n_{opt} = 500$ is too small for large substations and leads to unstable \gls{is} distributions.
-For example, when more than a moderately large number of customers, i.e. more than 15-20, are assigned spiky profiles with a high probability, nearly all samples have extremely small importance weights (see \eqref{eq:IS_estimator_specific}), leading to unstable outcomes.
+The number of substation customers determines the number of parameters to be estimated and thus the dimensionality of the problem.
+It is a known issue that in high-dimensional settings the likelihood ratio (given in \eqref{equ:IS_weights}) degeneracy problem leads to unstable \gls{is} distributions \cite{chan2012improved}.
+Concretely the issue arises e.g. when more than 15-20 customers are assigned high spiky set probabilities by the \gls{ce} algorithm in a suboptimal way, which results in nearly all samples having extremely small importance weights (see \eqref{eq:IS_estimator_specific}).

-Additional experiments for a single substation (results not shown) indicate that the accuracy improves when the optimisation sample size is increased.
+Additional experiments for a single substation (results not shown) indicate that the likelihood degeneracy problem can be ameliorated when the optimisation sample size is increased.
 However, for the investigated case, $n_{opt} \geq$ 20,000 was necessary to obtain an estimate in the correct order of magnitude which strongly reduces computational efficiency.

-Therefore, for the speedup quantification in the next section, a filtering step was included: results from both \gls{is} methods were compared to those obtained using the reference method using Welch's $t$-test, and omitted if the estimate was significantly different ($\alpha=0.05$).
+Therefore, for the speedup quantification in the next subsection, a filtering step was included: results of both \gls{is} methods were compared to results of the reference method using Welch's $t$-test, and omitted if estimates were significantly different ($\alpha=0.05$).
 In practice, this mostly excluded assets with more than 80 customers.
-Future research could consider using a different parameterisation of the demand model which limits the number of \gls{ce} optimised parameters.
+Future research could investigate limiting the dimensionality of the model parameterisation or implement the improved \gls{ce} method proposed in \cite{chan2012improved}.